CXNNIBVL/Koshin/README.md

 ### Index
 #### Description
 By default, this command will print the path of the Koshin Index file.
-If it does not exist, then it will be created.
+If it does not exist, then it will be created in `!!FIXME/PATH`.
 With the `-ls/--list` flag, the command will print all the repositories tracked by Koshin.
 #### Usage
 To print the path